 -

 Potentially lower tax rate: Depending on the current tax rate, accepting the lump sum payment could make more financial sense.
 If tax rates are low, it may be the smarter option to take the lump-sum rather than risking potentially rising tax rates over the course of an annuity payout.
-The dollar amount of what you owe in taxes on a lump sum might make your heart skip a beat, but it could be potentially lower than what you would owe the government in the form of tax payments over 30 years, especially if the tax rate increases over time.

 -